YuSugihara/MutMap/README.md

                         eps/jpeg/jpg/pdf/pgf/png/rgba/svg/svgz/tif/tiff
   --version             show program's version number and exit
 ```
 MutPlot is included in MutMap.
-MutMap run MutPlot after making VCF.
+MutMap runs MutPlot after making the VCF.
 Then, MutPlot will work with default parameters.
 If you want to change some parameters, you can use VCF inside of `(OUT_DIR/30_vcf/mutmap.vcf.gz)` to retry plotting process like below.

 ```
 mutplot -v OUT_DIR/30_vcf/mutmap.vcf.gz \